+The pensions fund regulator Pension Fund Regulatory and Development Authority (PFRDA) wants government to more than treble investment levels in equity markets by government subscribers under the National Pension System (NPS) up to 50 per cent from 15 per cent now.
+The regulator has sent a proposal to government seeking to allow government subscribers (state and Central government employees) invest up to 50 per cent in equities under the NPS, PFRDA Chairman Hemanth Contractor said in Hyderabad on Thursday.
+The authority manages about Rs 1.70 trillion of funds belonging to 1.5 crore subscribers who come from government and non-government sectors.
+Of this 85 per cent are government subscribers which are managed by seven fund managers.
 "We have taken up very strongly with the government that government subscribers should be given the same choices as are available to the non-government subscribers who can invest up to 50 per cent in equity markets.
 So, what we are telling the government is that you give the same choices.
 Since government subscribers account for bulk of the fund this will mean a big change.
-Lot of money can start flowing in to equities," Contractor said.